 Read that last row again.
 A single $3,000 expense turns into nearly $23,000 - all tax-free - if you give it 30 years.
 That is the power of compounding inside the only triple-tax-advantaged account in the U.S. tax code.

-No other account in the tax code does all three.
+No other account does all three.
 Not a 401(k).
 Not a Roth IRA.
 Only the HSA.

 "But What About Inflation?"